netj/buildkit/README.markdown

 For each module, create following files:

- * .module.build
+.module.build
-     An optional executable script that handles the actual build jobs of the module.
+: An optional executable script that handles the actual build jobs of the module.

- * .module.install
+.module.install
-     A table that specifies how files of a module should be installed.
+: A table that specifies how files of a module should be installed.
 First column is the relative path to the file in the module, and second column is the destination path, where it should be installed under the STAGEDIR.
-You can use environment variables with sh-style syntax on the second column, e.g.
+You can use environment variables with sh-style syntax on the second column, e.g.,

         myscript.sh     $BINDIR/myscript
         mydata.txt      $DATADIR/

- * .module.depends
+.module.depends
-     A list of names of other modules that this module depends on.
+: A list of names of other modules that this module depends on.
 They will be built before this module is built.

 Next, from your Makefile, define the environment variables you want to use in .module.install files first: